git-moss/DrivenByMoss-Documentation/Ableton/Ableton-Push.md

 * The played keys are lighting red if global or clip recording (does not work if recording clip is outside of the monitored 8x8 matrix)
 * Use the Delete button in combination with a pad.
 This deletes all appearances of that note in the currently selected clip.
 Use with care since the notes you see lit might not come from the currently selected clip!

+### Chords Mode

+Press _"Note"_ and select *Chords* to change to the Chords view.

+This mode allows to play a chord by pressing a single pad.
+The base note is taken from the current scale and increases from left to right.
+The same octave, scale and base note settings apply as with the play mode.
+The rows from bottom to top contain the following chords:

+* Triads,
+* Dyads (Powerchords),
+* Suspended second (Sus2),
+* Suspended fourth (Sus4),
+* Add sixth (6),
+* Major seventh chord (maj7),
+* Add ninth (9),
+* Add eleventh (11).

+Other functions are identical to the Play view.

 ### Piano Mode

 Press _"Note"_ and select *Piano* to enter **Piano** mode.